From award-winning artist KC Adams comes a mash-up of social action art and flash biography that compels readers to look, then look again.

 Perception is an impressive collection of an equally impressive photo series by a widely respected Indigenous artist.
 Perception reached meme status at an early moment of Indigenous internet activism, fueled by movements like Idle No More and an explosion of Indigenous digital space that allowed for expansive connection and community-led transformation.
 Essays from Katherena Vermette and Cathy Mattes, who hail from Adams’ community of Winnipeg, make for a deeply personal text.
 The photographs themselves act as a visual history of Adams’ community and the people who would become her community by participating in her intimate process, a process that is extensively detailed in the collection.
 Perception is an inside look into a living legend’s photography practice (I say this in no uncertain terms) and, more importantly, as Adams intended, a reminder to look past the hurt in search of a love that can bring us all home.

-Perception is available as an eBook in ePUB, mobi, and PDF formats.
-Select a format using the “choose an option” drop-down menu to the left and checkout as usual.
+Perception is available as an ebook in .epub, .mobi, and .pdf formats.
+Select a format using the drop-down menu to the left and checkout as usual.
 You will be sent an email with instructions to download the file.

 Among USBBY’s Outstanding 2020 International Books List